Reading an aurora forecast gets much easier once you know the few key indicators that actually matter. Here’s the practical breakdown and key metrics:

 When the Northern Lights become active, they disturb Earth’s magnetic field.
 Magnetometers pick up these disturbances

-😎 Look for those negative values.
+😎 Watch for those negative values on the Hello Aurora app.
 The more negative they go, the brighter your night is going to be!

-The north-south direction of the interplanetary magnetic field (Bz) is the most important ingredient for auroral activity.
+Bz value tells us the north-south direction of the interplanetary magnetic field, it is the most important metric for auroral activity.
 Magnetic storms typically occur during negative enough IMF Bz.

-😎 To give yourself the best chance of seeing a great light show, we ideally want the Bz value (a measure of magnetic field direction) to be negative.
-The more negative, especially around -10nT or lower, the better the chances are for good, visible Northern Lights!
+😎 To give yourself the best chance of seeing a great light show, we ideally want the Bz value to be negative.
+The more negative, especially around -10nT or lower, the better the chances are for good, visible aurora.

 The Northern Lights is more likely created at Earth’poles when the Interplanetary Magnetic Field (IMF) crashes more strongly against the magnetic field of earth.